davidgiven/fluxengine/doc/driveresponse.md

 This is from another drive I have; it's an unbranded combo card-reader-and-floppy drive unit; the 90206 is the only identification mark it has.
-I don't use this because it's problematic, and the graph shows why; you can just see some ghosting on the HD graph at at 3us, where some pulses are coming back reported at 6us.
-This won't affect IBM scheme disks because they don't use 3us as an interval, but it might effect other formats.
-And the DD graph shows that intervals below about 4us are reported as double what they should be: so, this drive won't work on [Macintosh 800kB formats](disk-macintosh.md) at all, because they use intervals starting at 2.6us, below this limit.
+The DD graph shows that intervals below about 4us are reported as double what they should be: so, this drive won't work on [Macintosh 800kB formats](disk-macintosh.md) at all, because they use intervals starting at 2.6us, below this limit.
 But it should work on PC formats --- just.